akshay-022/corta-notes/src/lib/thought-tracking/readme.md

 5. **Provides** context-aware AI interactions based on your thought patterns

 The user never has to manually organize - the system does it seamlessly in the background, creating a cognitive amplifier that scales with their thinking process.

+Important notes : The user whenever they click 2 enters (1 gap line) means they finished a given thought.